 Confirm you have

 sf plugins --coreand view the list of all installed plug-ins.
-Make sure the functions plugin is installed.
+Make sure the Salesforce Functions plugin is installed.

 The output looks like this: